JSHOX1/CuckooSetup/README.md

 GRANT ALL PRIVILEGES ON DATABASE cuckoo TO cuckoo;
 \q
 ````
-* Editing the cuckoo.conf file to use Postgres instead of SQLite
+* Editing the cuckoo.conf file to use Postgres instead of SQLite.
+Change the connection = line to connection =  postgresql://cuckoo:password@localhost/cuckoo
 ````
 nano /home/cuckoo/.cuckoo/conf/cuckoo.conf
 ````
-* Change the connection = line to connection =  postgresql://cuckoo:password@localhost/cuckoo

 ## Adding VMs
 * Preparing the virtualbox.conf file by removing the cuckoo1 entry from machines = cuckoo1